 Client climbing stairs during ADL training at Kenaz Training in Langley BC

-Getting dressed.
-Making your own meals.
-Walking to the mailbox.
-When illness, surgery, or time has made the basics feel like too much, that's not something you just accept.
-Our kinesiologists build programs around the exact movements your daily life requires, and help you get back to doing them on your own.
+If you are looking for ADL training in Langley, you are in the right place.
+Getting dressed, making your own meals, climbing stairs, walking to the mailbox.
+When illness, surgery, or time has made the basics feel like too much, that is not something you just accept.
+Our registered kinesiologists build programs around the exact movements your daily life requires and help you get back to doing them on your own.

 • 250+ Five-Star Google Reviews